 - Increases the sensitivity of the clitoris and nipples

 The Impact of Menopause on Testosterone Production

-Menopause and Perimenopause are well-known for their limiting effect upon Estrogen and other female sex hormones, but the condition also causes the female body to sharply reduce its Testosterone Production.
+Menopause and Perimenopause are well-known for their limiting effect upon Estrogen and other female sex hormones, but the condition also causes the female body to reduce its Testosterone Production sharply.
 Medical research has shown that Menopause generally leads to a drop in Testosterone Secretion of 50% or more.
-Ovary-removal will exacerbate this decline significantly, and hysterectomy will also have a negative influence on Testosterone production.
+Ovary-removal will exacerbate this decline significantly, and a hysterectomy will also have a negative influence on Testosterone production.

 The Impact of Stress on Female Testosterone Production

-Excess Cortisol Production and Sex Hormone Deficiency can contribute to a number of negative issues, including reduced libido, weight gain, fatigue, loss of Bone Mineral Density, thinner, weaker hair, and muscle atrophy.
+Excess Cortisol Production and Sex Hormone Deficiency can contribute to many negative issues, including reduced libido, weight gain, fatigue, loss of Bone Mineral Density, thinner, weaker hair, and muscle atrophy.
 There are also prescription medications that can limit the production of Testosterone.